This post may contain affiliate links. We earn a commission when using these links. Learn more

 Overall, some may like the way Sling TV is designed and especially those who only watch certain channels or shows.
 For those subscribers, the interface makes it easy to return to previously watched and favorite channels.
 However, those that are more likely to watch a wide variety of channels and shows, may find the interface is a little too basic and time-consuming to navigate, compared to other services.

 Channels and live TV experience

-Again, these are only the base packages, and whether subscribing to Sling Blue, Orange, or Orange + Blue, consumers can further increase the channel selection through the use of add-ons, with the price rising accordingly.
+Again, these are only the base packages.
+Whether subscribing to Sling Blue or Sling Orange (or the combined plan), consumers can further increase the channel selection through the use of add-ons, with the price rising accordingly.